rustfs/docs.rustfs.com/docs/features/replication/index.md

 ![Object Storage Replication](images/s6-1.png)

 Active replication for object storage is a critical requirement for mission-critical production environments.
-RustFS is currently the only vendor providing this service.
+RustFS provides industry-leading active-active replication.
 Executed at bucket-level granularity, it's used in the following situations:

 RustFS supports synchronous and near-synchronous replication, depending on architectural choices and data change rates.
 In each of the above cases, replication must be as close to strictly consistent as possible (considering bandwidth considerations and change rates).